earthtojake/once-cli/README.md

 -- package.json
 ```

-### Execute
-The files in this directory can be executed via the command line by filename:
+The files in your `once` directory can be executed via the command line by their filename:

 `once <file_name> <arg1> <arg2> ...`

-`once script.js`
+`once script`

-`once scriptWithArgs.js --key1=val1 --key2=val2`
+`once scriptWithArgs --key1=val1 --key2=val2`

-`once nested/script.js --arg1 --arg2`
+`once nested/script --arg1 --arg2`

 ### Scripts
 The default export function in script files is executed with `once` and can be sync or async.
-The default yargs config is used to parse command line arguments, but can be customised with an exported function `argv: (yargs) => yargs.boolean(...)`.
-An example of a script file which counts to 10 is shown below:
+The command line arguments are passed into the script function as an object.
+These arguments are parsed using yargs' default parsing, but this parsing can be customised with an additional exported function `argv: (yargs) => yargs.boolean(...)` in the script file.
+An example of a script file which counts to `n` with parsed arguments is shown below:

 ```